80 Years Old

 Equally important, the larger of the two rooms, the Tuscany Room, can seat up to 200 people … or be divided into three separate, sound-proofed rooms for private parties.

-Emilio Garibaldi Tosi, founder of Tosi’s Restaurant, died peacefully in his sleep Saturday, July 17, 1999.
+Emilio Garibaldi Tosi, the founder of Tosi’s Restaurant, died peacefully in his sleep Saturday, July 17, 1999.
 He was 84 years old and had been in failing health for some time.
 But his legacy, Tosi’s Restaurant, one of the finest dining establishments in America, lives on.

 Emilio Garibaldi Tosi was born to Anthony and Henrietta Tosi February 12, 1915, in Cicero, Illinois.
 In 1938, the family moved to Stevensville, Michigan and opened a small summer resort that catered primarily to Italian friends and acquaintances from the Cicero area.
 One of its main attractions was Grandma Tosi’s marvelous Italian cooking, which she prepared exclusively for her summer guests.